lifecoder1988/tauri-watch-coin/README.md

 watch one token price change on app menu bar .

-avoid go to fanince app , because the BOSS is wacthing YOU.
+avoid go to fanince app , because the BOSS is watching YOU.

 btw , price is updated every 3 seconds !